Graduate recruitment

 • 1 William Street, Perth

-As part of your rotations, you may also undertake rotations at other offices; this will be discussed with the graduate and agreed prior to confirmation of the rotation.
+As part of your rotations, you may also undertake placements at other offices.
+This will be discussed with the graduate and agreed prior to confirmation of the rotation.

 Will I have a good support network throughout the program?